 The CBC test measures all components in your blood, including red blood and white blood cells, as well as hemoglobin, platelets, and hematocrit.

 When you have iron deficiency and anemia, your hemoglobin and hematocrit levels are low, way lower than the standard amount needed for you to perform as usual.

 There are many factors that can contribute to you being iron deficient.

-First and foremost is inadequate iron intake, or consuming too little iron-rich foods.
+First and foremost is inadequate iron intake, or consuming too little foods high in iron.

 Meat, leafy greens, eggs, all of those foods are extremely rich in iron and you want them in your daily diet.
 Iron is one of the essential minerals that our body needs, so make sure to provide enough.

-Other factors contributing to iron deficiency is pregnancy and blood loss due to menstruation.
+Other factors contributing is pregnancy and blood loss due to menstruation.

-One of the reasons why women are more prone to anemia and iron deficiency symptoms is because they lose blood due to menstruation every month.
+One of the reasons why women are more prone to anemia is because they lose blood due to menstruation every month.
 Internal bleeding can also cause iron deficiency.